U.S. to get coveted Alibaba IPO after Hong Kong talks founder

 "Certainly, from a market perspective it's a terrific time to be in the market for the Internet companies out of China," said a source familiar with the Alibaba plans.
 "We've all seen how Tencent, Baidu, etc, have traded and the global Internet stocks are doing great."

-The IPO would ride a wave of bullish views on the company after its revenue soared 71 percent in the first quarter to $1.4 billion, with profits nearly tripling to $669 million, according to figures released in July by Yahoo Inc (YHOO.O), one of its key shareholders.
+The IPO would ride a wave of bullish views on the company after its revenue soared 71 percent in the first quarter to $1.4 billion, with profits nearly tripling to $669 million, according to figures released in July by Yahoo Inc, one of its key shareholders.

 HKEX IMPACT